 Gloves do more than protect you from health and safety hazards.
 They also help protect your process from contamination and other risks.
 That’s why choosing the right nitrile glove for your task is crucial.

 Hand protection is not only critical but required in some environments.
-For example, foodservice, cleanrooms, labs and manufacturing, to name a few.
-This article highlights what to look for when choosing nitrile gloves and if colour matters.
+For example, foodservice, cleanrooms, labs, and manufacturing, to name a few.
+This article highlights what to look for when choosing nitrile gloves and if color matters.

 Making sure you’re wearing suitable gloves starts with your environment and the various procedures you’ll be performing.
 For example, Latex and nitrile exam gloves are worn daily by cleanroom and lab employees.
 In addition, proper sizing is essential to employees to help protect against the risk of cross-contamination and hazardous materials.

 “If you ask a room full of scientists, ‘How many of you were trained on how to select or pick out a glove?’”
 “Not one will raise their hand,” says Anita McLean, North America Scientific Category Leader at Kimberly-Clark Professional.